openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 @endsphinxdirective

-The following diagram illustrates the typical application development workflow:

-![ie_api_flow_cpp]

-Read the sections below to learn about each item.

 > **NOTE**: Before start using OpenVINO™ Runtime, make sure you set all environment variables during the installation.
 If you did not, follow the instructions from the _Set the Environment Variables_ section in the installation guides:
 > * [For Windows* 10](../install_guides/installing-openvino-windows.md)
 > * [For Linux*](../install_guides/installing-openvino-linux.md)
 > * [For macOS*](../install_guides/installing-openvino-macos.md)
 > * To build an open source version, use the [OpenVINO™ Runtime Build Instructions](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode).

-## OpenVINO™ Model Representation

-Before the start, it is necessary to say several words about OpenVINO™ Model representation.
-In OpenVINO™ Runtime a model is represented by the `ov::Model` class.

-The `ov::Model` object represents any models inside the OpenVINO™ Runtime.
-`ov::Model` allows to use tensor names or indexes to work wit model inputs/outpus.
-To get model input/output ports you can use `ov::Model::inputs()` or `ov::Model::outputs()` respectively.
-For more details please read article about [OpenVINO™ Model representation](model_representation.md).

 ## Use OpenVINO™ Runtime API to Implement Inference Pipeline